piky/devstack/README.md

     # list instances
     nova list

+    # Optionally, use IPv6 for the OpenStack CLI
+    . openrc -6

 If the EC2 API is your cup-o-tea, you can create credentials and use euca2ools:

     # source eucarc to generate EC2 credentials and set up the environment